 Responding to the Wider Call

 As of Autumn 2018 I’m re-naming this blog.
 The call of the land is stronger than ever, of course, but there are other calls to heed, certainly including the calls arising from the many millions of storm-tossed, displaced, and hungry human beings.
 As we reckon with compromised land, air, and water, and as climate chaos intensifies, the calls merge into an overpowering chorus.
-Thus, in keeping with the theme of my latest book – Deep Agroecology: Farms and Food at a Cultural Crossroads (2019) – I’m adding deep agroecology to this blog’s title.
+Thus, in keeping with the theme of my forthcoming book – Deep Agroecology: Farms & Food at a Cultural Crossroads (2019) – I’m adding deep agroecology to this blog’s title.

-My intention in writing about deep agroecology is first to explain to a general audience what agroecology already is (clean farms and food) and to embed the concepts and practices more purposefully in the public mind.
+My intention in writing about deep agroecology is first to explain to a general audience what agroecology already is (clean and just farms and food) and to embed the concepts and practices more purposefully in the public mind.
 The deep agroecology perspective offers emphasis to a subtle dimension of this, a realm of critical mystery and relevance.

 A second reason for writing is to again make available – as many communicators have done over the millennia – a reminder that inspiriting yourself and then caring actively for the earth and the sustenance we derive from it is a high, noble, and heroic calling.
 It’s especially gallant at this juncture of time and circumstance.